CompuTec/computec-docs/docs/wms/faq/faqs.md

 In previous versions, please download this file, unpack it, and place (the whole folder) in the following directory: C:\ProgramData.

-## Error.
-Please install SAP HANA ODBC Driver / ODBC 13 for SQL Server first
+## Install SAP HANA ODBC Driver / ODBC 13 for SQL Server first

 ### Reproduction